Upland South: Distinct from neighboring regions

 In addition, the Cotton Belt of the Deep South was controlled by Indians (mainly the Five Civilized Tribes of the Cherokee, Creek (Muscogee), Chickasaw, Choctaw, and Seminole) who were powerful enough to keep pioneering settlers from moving into the region.
 The Deep South's cotton boom did not occur until after the Indians were forced west in the early 19th century.
 In contrast, the Upland South, Kentucky, and Tennessee especially, were the scene of Indian resistance and pioneering settlement during the late 18th century.
 Thus the Upland South colonized earlier and had established its particular settlement patterns before most of the Deep South was opened to general colonization.

-The differences between the Upland South and lowlands of the Southern Atlantic Seaboard and cotton belt, often resulted in regional tension and conflict within states.
+The differences between the Upland South and lowlands of the Southern Atlantic Seaboard and Cotton Belt, often resulted in regional tension and conflict within states.
 For example, during the late 18th century, the upland "backcountry" of North Carolina grew in population until the Upland Southerners there outnumbered the older, well-established, wealthier coastal populations.
 In some cases, the conflict between the two resulted in warfare, such as War of the Regulation in North Carolina.
 Later, similar processes resulted in divergent populations in states to the west.
 Northern Alabama, for example, was settled by Upland Southerners from Tennessee, while southern Alabama was one of the core regions of the Deep South cotton boom.
-During the American Civil War some areas of the Upland South were noted for their resistance to the Confederacy.
-The uplands of western Virginia became the state of West Virginia as a result, though half the counties of the new state were still secessionist, and partisan warfare continued throughout the war.
-Kentucky and Missouri remained in the Union but were torn by internal strife.
-The southern Appalachian regions of East Tennessee, parts of Western North Carolina, and some parts of Northern Alabama and Georgia, were widely noted for their pro-Union sentiments.

 The two regions also differ physically.
 The Upland South is dominated by deciduous hardwood forest, in contrast to the Deep South's predominantly evergreen pine forests.
 The Upland South is often much hillier than the Deep South, due to the Deep South being part of the coastal plain.